andraugust/andraugust.github.io/pycharm-remote.md

 # Connecting PyCharm to a Remote Server

-These steps were tested on PyCharm Professional Edition 2017.2.3.
+I end up doing this a lot, but if it's been a while then sometime I forget, so best to take notes!
+Disclaimer: these steps and screenshots are from PyCharm Professional Edition 2017.2.3.

 ### Configuring the interpreter